-Specific topics covered will change each time this course is offered.
+3 hours Specific topics covered will change each time this course is offered.
 Intensive treatment of an author, genre, or period in world literature.
 May be taken three (3) times for credit if different topics are selected.
 Prerequisite: ENG 102.
 Course may be repeated under new topic.

-ENG 315 Introduction to Literary Criticism
+ENG 315 Introduction to Literary Theory and Criticism

-This course introduces students to significant critical approaches to literature and the application of those theories.
+3 hours This course introduces students to significant critical approaches to literature and the application of those theories.
 Literary theory/criticism is a rapidly developing, changing, and varied field.
 This course will examine the field from an historical perspective and through close analyses of representative texts.
 Additionally, students will examine texts through the various lenses of divergent theories.